ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func deleteFile(fileId: Int, delete: Delete, completion: @escaping (_ data: FileOperationArrayWrapper?, _ error: Error?) -> Void)
 ```

+Deletes a file with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/delete-file/).